anywhichway/thunderclap/README.md

 # Security

-The Thunderclap security mechanisms support the application of role based read and write access rules at the object, property and storage key level.
+The Thunderclap security mechanisms support the application of role based read and write access rules for functions, objects, properties and storage keys.

 If a user is not authorized read access to an object or key value, it will not be returned.
 If a user is not authorized access to a particular property, the property will be stripped from the object before the